 With summer just on the horizon, training regimes and diets are most likely already underway or at least planned for the near future.
-With so much focus on hitting those goals, it is common place for many people to over train in belief that they will reach their desired aim quicker.
-This however, has the reverse effect.
+With so much focus on hitting those goals, it is commonplace for many people to overtrain in the belief that they will reach their desired aim quicker.
+This, however, has the reverse effect.

 Not only do the muscles need time to rebuild and strengthen but the tendons, bones, and ligaments (which are more susceptible to overtraining stress’) need a break.